Table of Contents

 How does the mRNA vaccine (Pfizer or Moderna) protect me from COVID-19?

 The mRNA vaccine contains a lipid nanoparticle that helps protect the mRNA.
 This lipid nanoparticle fuses with the lipids that surround our cells, releasing a mRNA inside of our cells. mRNA is then recognized by our normal cellular machinery responsible for creating our body’s proteins and make the SARS-CoV-2 Spike protein.
 The Spike protein is then released from the cell, where it is picked up by immune cells and used to generate an immune response.
-This results in the generation of SARS-Cov-2 Spike protein-specific neutralizing antibodies, as well SARS-Cov-2-specific CD8 T cells.
+This results in the generation of SARS-CoV-2 Spike protein-specific neutralizing antibodies, as well SARS-CoV-2-specific CD8 T cells.
 This process takes up to 14 days to occur.
 However, upon infection with the virus, the antibodies and CD8 T cells are able to interact with the virus very quickly after infection to produce a much stronger and efficient immune response, protecting the vaccinated individual from the severe symptoms of COVID-19.

 How long will my protection last from the vaccine?